 in glass containers, to power the whole village of Herstmonceux, and Lime

 Trust that occupies the buildings, needs help to maintain this interesting industrial complex.
 The

-buildings have no reasonable or beneficial use, the local authority
+buildings have no reasonable or beneficial use in 2023, the local authority

-in the way, where they should be helping those interested in restoring
+in the way, where, according to the principles of Local Listing, they should be helping those interested in restoring

 the historic asset, to achieve that ideal.